Federal Criminal Attorneys | 24/7

 Federal Target Letters and Federal Charges

 It will be very evident that you are the subject of an investigation, because at a certain point, you may receive a letter stating that you are the target of a federal investigation.
 The target letters oftentimes ask the potential defendants to come in and meet with investigators or a member of the attorney’s office.
 You, as the potential defendant, should never respond to a target letter without first securing a lawyer who can guide you through what to say and do to help your case.
-Our lawyers will do whatever it takes to protect your interests and are available anytime to start working with you.
+Our lawyers will do whatever it takes to protect your best interests and are available anytime to start working with you.

 Our Approach to Federal Investigations